-- 1 Click Effects > Creative > Frame. - 2 In the Frame dialog box, open the frame picker, and choose a frame.
+Effects, and choose Creative ▶ Frame. - 2 Open the frame picker, and choose a frame.
 The filename of the photo frame and its location appear in the View and select frame box next to the frame picker.

-Access more photo frames In the Frame dialog box, open the frame picker, and click More .
-Customize a photo frame In the Frames dialog box, click the Modify tab, and choose the settings you want.
+Access more photo frames Open the frame picker, and click More.

+Customize a photo frame Click the Modify tab, and choose the settings you want.

 Overlay frames Click an empty row in the View and select frame box, and choose a frame from the frame picker.

 Show or hide a frame Click the Eye icon.

-Remove a frame from the View and select frame box Click a frame, and click the Delete button.
+Reoposition a frame Click the Modify tab, click the Center Point Picker button +, and click to select a center point for the frame.